For Local Applicants

 Admission Scholarship for Outstanding Students

-A number of scholarships are offered to incoming MALS students who (1) obtained first or second upper honours classification from their first degrees, and which are relevant to language studies (linguistics, translation, English language & literature, etc.), or (2) are graduates of the UGC-funded HKBU Bachelor of Arts programmes, or (3) have an excellent academic record from a mainland university and good TEM8 (Test for English Majors – Band 8) result.
+A number of scholarships are offered to incoming MALS students who (1) obtained first or second upper honours classification from their first degrees, and which are relevant to language studies (linguistics, translation, English language & literature, etc.), or (2) are the UGC-funded HKBU Bachelor of Arts and Social Sciences graduates under Academy of Language and Culture. (w.e.f.
+2025/26 intake)

 Service to Hong Kong Admission Scholarships